 Aware Girls run targeted workshops, aimed at training young people in conflict resolution, non-violence and countering violent extremism.
 Young people learn to understand their role in developing their own narratives to counter violent extremism.

-Once trained, these peace actvists go into schools, universities and madrassas and talk to other young people about peace, non-violence and the negative role of militant groups.
-Others run their own local camapigns or create their own youth groups with the aim of pulling young people away from militancy.
+Once trained, these peace activists go into schools, universities and madrassas and talk to other young people about peace, non-violence and the negative role of militant groups.
+Others run their own local campaigns or create their own youth groups with the aim of pulling young people away from militancy.

 The founders – two sisters – believe firmly in women’s rights and champion these too.
 At the last national elections, in 2013, they led all-female teams of polling station monitors to ensure women were allowed to vote freely and without intimidation.
 Last year two young female trained activists ran in local elections and won their seats, a remarkable achievement in an enviornment where women’s rights are rarely acknowledged.

 Gulalai and Saba Ismail have spoken at the UN, to governments, policy makers, NGOs and journalists about their work.
 Aware Girls is a powerful example of the impact local organisations can make.

 Jehangir says: ‘Aware Girls’ training was transformational for me, it opened my mind to pluralism and non-violence, I learnt that this country belongs to people of all religions, sects and ideologies and no one has the right to use violence to reinforce their faith.

 Being part of the network, I also learnt that peace is not possible if women are not able to enjoy their rights.
 In the by-elections in our village I mobilised my mother to cast her vote.

 Our whole family was against females voting but I took a stand and my mother became the first woman of our family to ever cast her vote.’